mikewest/internetdrafts/prefixed-cookies/draft.md

 If a cookie's name begins with "$Origin-", the cookie MUST be:

 1. Sent only to hosts which are identical to the host which set the cookie.
-    That is, a cookie named "$Origin-cookie1" set from `https://example.com` MUST NOT contain a `Domain` attribute, and will therefore sent only to `example.com`, and not to `subdomain.example.com`.
+    That is, a cookie named "$Origin-cookie1" set from `https://example.com` MUST NOT contain a `Domain` attribute (and will therefore sent only to `example.com`, and not to `subdomain.example.com`).

+2. Sent to every request for a host.
+That is, a cookie named "$Origin-cookie1" MUST contain a `Path` attribute with a value of "/".

-2. Sent only to secure origins, if set from a secure origin.
-That is, a cookie named "$Origin-cookie1" set from `https://example.com` MUST contain a `Secure` attribute, as it was set from a URI whose `scheme` is "HTTPS".
+3. Sent only to secure origins, if set from a secure origin.
+That is, a cookie named "$Origin-cookie1" set from `https://example.com` MUST contain a `Secure` attribute, as it was set from a URI whose `scheme` is considered "secure" by the user agent.

 The following cookies would always be rejected:

+    Set-Cookie: $Origin-SID=12345
+    Set-Cookie: $Origin-SID=12345; Secure
     Set-Cookie: $Origin-SID=12345; Domain=example.com
     Set-Cookie: $Origin-SID=12345; Secure; Domain=example.com

 The following would be rejected, if set from a secure origin, but accepted if set from a non-secure origin:

-    Set-Cookie: $Origin-SID=12345
+    Set-Cookie: $Origin-SID=12345; Path=/

 While the following would be accepted, if set from a secure origin:

-    Set-Cookie: $Origin-SID=12345; Secure
+    Set-Cookie: $Origin-SID=12345; Secure; Path=/

 # User Agent Requirements